mayunlong89/scMORE_reproduce/README.md

 Here, we provide all the necessary scripts for reproducing scMORE analyses, including those used for analyzing and visualizing ground-truth datasets, real single-cell multiomics data, and various GWAS summary statistics for complex diseases.

 ### Citations
-Ma et al., scMORE uncovers cellular context-specific regulomes linked to complex diseases by integrating polygenic signals and single-cell multiomics, `In submission` 2025
+Ma et al., Integrating polygenic signals and single-cell multiomics identifies cell type-specific regulomes critical for immune- and aging-related diseases and traits, `Nature Aging` (Under review), 2025

 ## scHOB Database